PublioEscipion/PublioEscipion/README.md

 - 👋 Hi, I’m @PublioEscipion
-- 👀 I’m interested in the desctrution of worlds!
+- 👀 I’m interested in the destruction of worlds!
 - 🌱 I’m currently learning how to destroy worlds!
 - 💞️ I’m looking to collaborate on destroying worlds!
 - 📫 How to reach me at destroying worlds!